MundoDele Spanish Grammar

 If Clauses in Spanish Using the Subjunctive

-Learn how Spanish if clauses work with the subjunctive.
-This guide explains real conditions with si + indicative, hypothetical conditions with si + imperfect subjunctive + conditional, and unreal past conditions with si + pluperfect subjunctive + conditional perfect.
+Learn how Spanish if clauses work with the indicative, the imperfect subjunctive and the pluperfect subjunctive.
+This guide explains real conditions with si tengo, hypothetical conditions with si tuviera, and unreal past conditions with si hubiera tenido.

-If clauses in Spanish using the subjunctive with si tuviera si fuera and si hubiera tenido
+If clauses in Spanish using the subjunctive with si tengo si tuviera si fuera and si hubiera tenido

-If clauses with the subjunctive: si tuviera, si fuera, si hubiera tenido.
+If clauses in Spanish: si tengo, si tuviera, si hubiera tenido.

 The key idea is simple: si tengo describes a real or possible condition, si tuviera imagines a hypothetical condition, and si hubiera tenido imagines a past condition that did not happen.